Some of the traditional activities include:

 Like any traditional Cyprus wedding, food is an essential part:

-Koufetta or sugared almonds are given to the wedding guests by the bride and groom as they leave the church as man and woman.
+- Koufetta or sugared almonds are given to the wedding guests by the bride and groom as they leave the church as husband and wife.

 After the soon-to-be bride and groom are engaged, their parents gather at the home of the bride and offer their blessings to the new couple.
 The groom’s family takes up the task of preparing the traditional glistarkes, a sesame-coated type of bread that the bride’s family will hand out as wedding invitations.